top of page

 A credible solar proposal should:

-• Include shading analysis — not just system size
+• Include shading analysis — not just system size.

-• Explain orientation trade-offs clearly
+• Explain orientation trade-offs clearly.

-• Avoid overly aggressive ROI claims
+• Avoid overly aggressive ROI claims.

-• Be designed specifically for your site, not industry averages
+• Be designed specifically for your site, not industry averages.

 Stellar’s Perspective